Joel-Yedra/Sensor-ultrasonico/README.md

 ## 🧰 Components Used

- - Arduino UNO
+- Arduino UNO board
+- HC-SR04 Ultrasonic sensor
- - LED
+- Red LED
+- Buzzer
+- 220 Ohm resistor
+- Jumper wires and breadboard

 ## 🎯 Objective

 The goal of this project is to replicate the behavior of a car’s reverse alarm system using a low-cost and easy-to-build Arduino circuit.
 It aims to visually and audibly alert the user when an object is too close, providing a functional prototype for learning and experimentation.